-The focus is on the player himself, who writes his story through his actions.
-It is - typically 4X - primarily about exploration and research, in addition to which there are always military decisions.
-It remains to be seen whether and how well the gaming feel of the video game can be conveyed to the board game version.
-Academy Games CEO Uwe Eickert has already indicated that there will be more to Stellaris than a “flashy miniature game”, because that is exactly what the concept has moved away from.
-But: Nevertheless, the game should also contain miniatures and other technological models that give rise to space flair.
+The focus is on the player himself, who writes his own story through his actions.
+It's - typically 4X - mainly about exploration and exploration, but there are always military decisions.
+It remains to be seen whether and how well the gaming experience of the video game can be transported to the board game version.
+However, Academy Games CEO Uwe Eickert already indicated that there will be more behind Stellaris than a “flashy miniature game”, because that is exactly what the concept has moved away from.
+But: Nevertheless, the game should also contain miniatures and other technological models that give space flair.

 Stellaris: Infinite Legacy is expected to be released on March 11th as a crowdfunding campaign on Kickstarter.